carla-simulator/ros-bridge/README.md

 | Topic                          | Type                                                                         | Description         |
 | ------------------------------ | ---------------------------------------------------------------------------- | ------------------- |
 | `/carla/vehicle/<ID>/odometry` | [nav_msgs.Odometry](http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html) | odometry of vehicle |

+### TF

+The tf data is published for all traffic participants and sensors.

+#### TF for traffic participants

+The `child_frame_id` corresponds with the CARLA actor id.
+If a role name is specified, an additional (static) transform with role name as child_frame_id is published.

+#### TF for sensors

+Sensors publish the transform, when the measurement is done.
+The `child_frame_id` corresponds with the prefix of the sensor topics.

 ### Debug Marker